maderdordor/Lica-The-Cat/README.md

 ## About LICA

 LICA is a next-generation social robotics platform that combines open-hardware principles with modern software development practices.
-Inspired by the successful Cornell Blossom Robot project, LICA provides a comprehensive toolkit for creating expressive, interactive robotic companions.
+Inspired by the successful Cornell Lica Robot project, LICA provides a comprehensive toolkit for creating expressive, interactive robotic companions.

 ### Key Philosophy